leklachu/pngwn/README.md

 Beta releases need two adjustments in the source file, commented at the top.
 New releases also need a change in the welcome messages, towards the bottom of the file.

+Release minor version wants updating in the alpha after each beta release, ready for the new beta minor release.